balderdashy/sails-docs/concepts/ORM/Validations.md

 ### Validation Rules

-The following validation rules are handled by [Anchor](https://github.com/sailsjs/anchor), a thin layer on top of [node-validator](https://github.com/chriso/validator.js), a robust validation libraries for Node.js.
+The following validation rules are handled by [Anchor](https://github.com/sailsjs/anchor), a thin layer on top of [node-validator](https://github.com/chriso/validator.js), a robust validation library for Node.js.

 | Name of validator | What does it check? | Notes on usage |